PeaceNwachukwu/PeaceNwachukwu/README.md

 - 👋 Hi, I’m @PeaceNwachukwu
-- 👀 I’m interested in Tech (Data science and cyber security)
-- 🌱 I’m currently learning data analysis
+- Data Analyst (in progress)
+  I still have interest in cyber security( thats to help my curiosity)
+-
-- 💞️ I’m looking forward to knowing more
+- 💞️ I look forward to knowing more people in this Tech community especially Data Analysts
 - 📫 How to reach me ...peacenwachukwu96@gmail.com

 <!---